Yiling-Huo/eye-tracking-workshop-slides-2024/_handout/week2.md

 > - Gaze duration: the sum of all fixations on a word prior to moving to another word.
 > - Probability of skipping: the probability that the reader does not fixate on a word/region when moving from left to right across a text (if language is written left-to-right).
 >
-> On the region of interest (ROI) level:
+> On the sentence / region of interest (ROI) level:
 >
 > - First-pass duration: the amount of time from when a reader first fixates on a region to when they first leave that region.
 > - Go-past duration/Regression path duration: the amount of time from when a reader first fixates on a region to when they first leave that region to the right (if language is written left-to-right).
 > - Second-pass duration: the sum of all refixations on a region of text after the eye has already moved past that region in the text.
 > - Total duration: the sum of initial processing of a target region (i.e., first-pass duration) and any subsequent rereading of that region (i.e., second-pass duration).

-# Eye movements in reading: more details

-## Foveal vs. parafoveal vision in reading
+# Foveal vs. parafoveal vision in reading

 The fovea is where visual acuity is the highest and vision the sharpest, but it is not the only region on the retina where information can be obtained.
 During scene perception, it has been shown that information of all levels can be processed parafoveally (i.e. information can be obtained from the parafovea, the region that circumscribes the fovea), from low-level features such as colour and orientation to high-level information such as semantic meaning (the gist of a scene).